Hating a job is absolutely normal!

-Most adults who have been active in the workforce for a few years will have inevitably stumbled upon a job which they hated for some reason…
+Most people who have been active in the workforce for a few years, including me, have worked at least one job they hated for some reason.

 - Looking For Happiness in the Wrong Place

 - You Don’t Know What Makes You Happy

 - You Keep Blaming Others

 Why Do I Hate Every Job I Get?

 1 • Looking For Happiness in the Wrong Place

 The first reason that might be keeping you stuck in a pattern of constantly landing jobs you hate, could be that you keep picking them using the wrong criteria.